Paul Poiret

-Alexandre Paul Poiret (/fr/; 20 April 1879 – 30 April 1944) was a French fashion designer, a master couturier during the first two decades of the 20th century.
+Alexandre Paul Poiret (/fr/; 20 April 1879 – 30 April 1944) was a French fashion designer and master couturier during the first two decades of the 20th century.
 He was the founder of his namesake haute couture house.

 Early life and career

-Poiret was born on 20 April 1879 to a cloth merchant in the poor neighborhood of Les Halles, Paris.
-His older sister, Jeanne, would later become a jewelry designer.
+Poiret was born on April 20th 1879 to a cloth merchant in the working class neighbourhood of Les Halles, Paris.
+His older sister, Jeanne, would later become a jewellery designer.
 Poiret's parents, in an effort to rid him of his natural pride, apprenticed him to an umbrella maker.
-There, he collected scraps of silk left over from the cutting of umbrella patterns, and fashioned clothes for a doll that one of his sisters had given him.
+There, he collected scraps of silk left over from the cutting umbrella patterns, and fashioned clothes for a miniature mannequin that one of his sisters had given him.
 While a teenager, Poiret took his sketches to Louise Chéruit, a prominent dressmaker, who purchased a dozen from him.
-Poiret continued to sell his drawings to major Parisian couture houses, until he was hired by Jacques Doucet in 1898.
-His first design, a red cloth cape, sold 400 copies.
-He became famous after designing a black mantle of tulle over a black taffeta, painted by the famous fan painter Billotey.
+Poiret continued to sell his drawings to major Parisian couture houses as a freelancer, until he was hired by Jacques Doucet in 1898.
+His first design, a red cloth cape, sold 400 units.
+He became famous after designing a black tulle mantle over black taffeta, painted by the famous fan painter Billotey.
 The actress Réjane used it in a play called Zaza, the stage then becoming a typical strategy of Poiret's marketing practices.

 In 1901, Poiret moved to the House of Worth, where he was responsible for designing simple, practical dresses, called "fried potatoes" by Gaston Worth because they were considered side dishes to Worth's main course of "truffles".
 The "brazen modernity of his designs," however, proved too much for Worth's conservative clientele.
 When Poiret presented the Russian Princess Bariatinsky with a Confucius coat with an innovative kimono-like cut, for instance, she exclaimed, "What a horror!
 When there are low fellows who run after our sledges and annoy us, we have their heads cut off, and we put them in sacks just like that."
 This reaction prompted Poiret to fund his own maison.